Grind and Brew: The Best Coffee Makers with Grinders Built in

 You’ll Always Get a Freshly Ground Coffee

 One of the major benefits of these types of coffee machines for coffee lovers is that your beans are ground just before they are brewed.
-Letting coffee grounds sit for extended periods of time can cause them to lose their flavor and aroma (2), which is why we are opposed to pre-ground coffee.
+Letting ground beans sit for extended periods of time can cause them to lose their flavor and aroma (2), which is why we are opposed to pre-ground coffee.

 Grind just before brewing and you have a good chance of getting most of them into the cup… Grind the night before and you throw in the towel before you step in the ring.